 Here, near the middle of the wall, you will find the small crypt of actress Janet Leigh (1927-2004).

 Although she appeared in many films, Janet will always be remembered as the woman stabbed to death by crazy Norman Bates in the famous shower scene from Alfred Hitchcock's "Psycho" - one of the most iconic scenes in the history of Hollywood.

-(She reportedly never took a shower again, after filming that 1960 scene.)
+(She reportedly never took a shower again, after filming that bloody 1960 scene.)

-Dick Van Dyke's frustrated girlfriend, Rosie, in the happy-go-luck musical,
+Dick Van Dyke's frustrated girlfriend, 'Rosie', in the happy-go-lucky 1963 musical,